sst/sst/www/docs/advanced/customizing-ssm-parameters.md

 ---
 title: Customizing SSM Parameters
-description: "Learn how to customize SSM parameter names for Resource Binding in your SST app."
+description: "Learn how to customize the SSM parameter names used for Resource Binding."
 ---

-You can customize the SSM parameter names created by SST behind the scene to power [Resource Binding](../resource-binding.md).
+You can customize the SSM parameter names that SST creates behind the scenes to power [Resource Binding](../resource-binding.md).

 ## Setting the SSM name prefix

-To provide a name prefix, open up `sst.json` and add a `ssmPrefix` field.
+To provide a prefix, open up the `sst.json` and add a `ssmPrefix` field.

 ```diff
 {